ashishk6/birthday_wish/README.md

 - We should to keep proper health check to test the liveness of the application else should be alerted.
 - We can configure prometheus and grafana based monitoring service to check the load on the application.

+> Note: I have writted few test cases to test the application